ajp4891/portfolio/CritiqueByDesign.md

 ##### Viz 2: Projection of ACA vs AHCA - 3 Years, 5 Years, 10 Years

 Once the above graph was built, and post feedback and critiquing, I realized we needed furthermore details on the values and impact of these changes in the future.
 User gets a better idea if they can see the projection that the possibility of the impact over time.
 The prediction shows simple two-line graph and the shaded region between these two lines highlighting the difference between these two regions in the chart.

+Based on the feedback on 4th step, Line graph was the first choice to show the Projections.
+Friend had seen the raw data, due to recent findings of the dataset of projections, he suggested to go with the line graph.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7778756"><script src="https://public.flourish.studio/resources/embed.js"></script></div>